oljimenez/vanilla-icecream/README.md

 Step 2.2:
-- The return component has 2 additional props in addition to the properties of your sprinkles and the default properties of the component.
+- The return component has 2 additional props in addition to the properties of your sprinkles and the default html properties of the component.
 One is `variant` and the other is `as`.
 - `variant` give you the ability to select the variant of the component
 - `as` give you the ability to change the type of the component.